NSB El 16: History

 The engines were used throughout the electrified rail network, both passenger and freight trains, with the exception of the northern section of the Gjøvik Line and the Sørland Line west of Kristiansand, due to too weak power supply systems.
 But the systems have since been upgraded.

 Retirement from passenger service started with the fissioning of Norwegian State Railways.
 8 engines were transferred to the CargoNet freight company.
 In 2002, a further six engines were sold to the Swedish operator Tågkompaniet and the remaining three engines were purchased by CargoNet.
 In 2007 all engines from Tågkompaniet were sold back to Norway.
-Two 16 engines were lost when burnt up by fire during cargo services across the Swedish border.
+Two 16 engines were lost when they caught fire during cargo services across the Swedish border.